josealonso/Minimal-Proxy/README.md

 ### IMPORTANT

 Although the contract clones are not upgradeable, the contracts inside **@openzeppelin/contracts-upgradeable** must be used.
-This is not done like that in this project, so **the Bank.sol contract is INCORRECT**.
+This is not done in this project, so **the Bank.sol contract is INCORRECT**.

 I'm working on a different project that uses this pattern properly.